-Honestly, after nearly 2 years of total immersion in Young Living, using, sharing, reading and learning, I was gaining the knowledge I set out to acquire in the first place.
+Honestly, after several years of total immersion as a Young Living Essential Oils member, using, sharing, reading and learning, I was gaining the knowledge I set out to acquire in the first place.
 Young Living’s website, virtual office and blogs, along with books and other resources from Life Science Publishing offers a wealth of information that should fulfill anyone’s desire to learn about essential oils- particularly, Young Living Essential Oils.
 So again, it’s not that I “need” the certification.

 I decided that for me, while not practicing psychotherapy yet still holding a valid mental health license, and integrating a coach approach into my essential oils business, holding a valid aromatherapy credential gives me confidence in establishing a wellness and business relationship with others.
-I want to demonstrate that I respect this gift from the earth.
+Remember, I teach and consult with wellness and mental health practitioners who want to know how to be of service without compromising their legal and ethical responsibilities.
+I also want to demonstrate that I respect this gift from the earth.
 Essential oils are powerful and potent and I take this approach to wellness, purpose and abundance seriously.
 It’s no joke.
 I decided to become certified by taking a Level I course approved by National Association for Holistic Aromatherapy (NAHA).
-I finally settled on the International Certified Aromatherapy Institute because they have been an NAHA education provider for over 10 years and because they offer distance learning.

-I don’t intend to practice clinical aromatherapy so Level I training is sufficient for me at this point.
+I don’t intend to practice clinical aromatherapy so Level I training is sufficient for me.
 I want to support people in their own development of wellness goals and foster self-reliance around the use of essential oils and other holistic approaches to health.
-Yet I respect the immense differences in approaches to essential oils so I wanted to learn and be able to represent/lead my team in a way that both supports an informed approach to safety and application concerns and embraces Young Living’s approach to essential oil use.
+Yet I respect the immense differences in approaches to essential oils so I wanted to learn and be able to teach others in ways that both support an informed approach to safety and application concerns and embraces Young Living’s approach to essential oil use.

 If I do pursue additional aromatherapy education, I do not intend to ever become a Registered Aromatherapist because the Aromatherapy Registration Council does not endorse internal use of essential oils unless clinically or medically prescribed, and I have moved way beyond a diagnositc and prescriptive approach in my work.
 I prefer to support and educate folks so that they can make an informed decision about how to use essential oils in their own life and work.